 Stagenhoe, Grade II listed English country house in St Paul's Walden, England

-The estate existed before 1066 and was largely rebuilt after a fire around 1740.
-This reconstruction shaped the house we see today.
+The estate was already recorded before 1066 and was largely rebuilt after a fire around 1740.
+That rebuilding gave the house the form it has today.

 The estate was home to the Earl of Caithness family and held connections to figures of historical importance in British society.
 This background shapes how the place is understood today.